shelbington/Study-Notes/planguage_fundamental.md

 Technologies: Frontend development primarily involves HTML, CSS, and JavaScript, while backend development involves a broader range of programming languages and frameworks.
 User Interaction: Frontend development handles user interactions and provides a visual interface, while backend development handles data processing, storage, and communication between the frontend and the server.
 Execution Environment: Frontend code runs in the user's web browser, while backend code runs on the server.

+Block Scoping:

+The concept of variables being scoped to the nearest enclosing block "{}", rather than being scoped to the entired function(like with "var")